henry-the-vietnamese/caesar-cipher-cryptography/README.md

 # Encryption Process

 To start with, choose 1 as the offset.
-In this case, if the message 'abG' is enterered, after the encryption, the result should be 'bcH'.
+In this case, if the message 'abG' is entered, after the encryption, the result should be 'bcH'.
 Now that it is working, use the *randint()* function from the *random* module to make the offset a random number between 32 and 126.